-Prerequisite: ENG 101 and (PSY 101 or PSY 102) Offered FALL semester only
+Prerequisite: ENG 101 and (PSY 101 or PSY 102)

-PSY286 Drugs & Human Behavior
+PSY286 Drugs & Human Behavior (3 credits)

 An introduction to the research and theory applied to understanding the impact of psychoactive drugs on human behavior.
 Topics of study include: the history of drug use, various drug classifications to include the biological, psychological and social effects on the human organism and the environment (especially alcohol and other frequently abused drugs), the process of addiction and trends in prevention.
-Instructional Hours: 3